-Ferrara Coppia (called ciupeta in the local dialect) is a type of bread in the shape two ribbons of dough knotted together in the with the ends twisted to form a fan with four spokes, called crostini.
+Ferrara Coppia (called ciupeta in the local dialect) is a type of bread in the shape of two ribbons of dough knotted together with the ends twisted to form a fan with four spokes, called crostini.
 Each loaf weighs between 3 – 9 oz and has an inviting golden crust and a fragrant smell.